-As my country lurches toward the one day in the year when we are specifically thankful for stuff, I wanted to spend some extra time talking about stuff that makes me happy to be alive and part of the human tapestry.
-Especially with the news lately about how religion is destroying people’s lives and tearing societies apart, it’s nice to have something to lift the darkness a little.
+My country lurches toward the one day in the year when we are specifically thankful for stuff.
+On this grand day, I wanted to share something with you that makes me happy to be alive and part of the human tapestry.
+I hope this story lifts your spirits as much as it did mine.

 For example, on this link I just gave, notice that #1 on that blogger’s list of “no-nos” is his equation of just linking to a negative comment with spreading gossip:

 Am I engaging in a “dude did you see this?”
 If I find an article of somebody dogging my friend, or another figure, its pointless for me to go to his website and then link to the guy that disagrees with him.
 It’s just sowing discord.
 It’s really no different than in your everyday life if you overheard gossip and then told your friend, “dude, do you know what Tom said about you”.

 In such a circumstance, a Christian even just saying he or she saw another Christian doing something really bad could potentially be “sowing discord.”
 Just revealing knowledge of wrongdoing could be seen as “pointless” and “gossip.”

 This particular blogger doesn’t mention if what’s “dogging my friend” is true or not–just that it is being said at all.

 Don’t miss the comments, either.
 These guys are very, very, very concerned with making sure they’re judging their peers in just the right way.
 Let me tell you: I’m so glad I’m out of that religion.